openstack/charm-ceph-fs/src/README.md

 # CephFS Charm

-This charm exists to provide an example integration of CephFS, for the purpose of test and reference.
+This charm exists to provide integration of CephFS.

 # Overview